pasqal-io/horqrux/docs/index.md

 ### Using sparse matrices

 `horqrux` also provide the possibility to use sparse matrices when performing operations using [Batched-coordinate (BCOO) sparse matrices](https://docs.jax.dev/en/latest/jax.experimental.sparse.html#batched-coordinate-bcoo-sparse-matrices).
+Note though that Jax's sparse matrices are still considered an experimental feature.
 For this, the input state and all operations should be initialized with `sparse=True`.
 One can also perform the sparse conversion of operators using the `to_sparse` method.

 ```python exec="on" source="material-block"
 import jax.numpy as jnp